Find schools that offer these popular programs

 Students looking to study sonography in Bakersfield, CA, can choose from programs at a for-profit school or enroll in a similar program in radiologic technology at a public school.
 Both schools are located within 10 minutes of downtown.
 Following a description of the schools is a table comparing school information and tuition with more details about each program offered.
 This article concludes with a paragraph describing other area schools offering similar programs.

 - San Joaquin Valley College - Bakersfield is a private, for-profit school just 4 miles from downtown.
-This school offers a sonography associate's degree program with the smallest student-to-faculty ratio at 17:1.
+This school offers a sonography associate's degree program.

 School size and tuition can vary greatly between public and private schools.
 This table compares school attributes for the schools featured in this article.